- London became a National Park City in July 2019.

 What is a National Park City?

-The Mayor of London worked with the National Park City Foundation to make London the first National Park City in the world in July 2019.
+The Mayor of London worked with the National Park City Foundation to make London the first National Park City in the world.

-The accolade celebrates the urban wildlife and abundance of green spaces that exist, while making a commitment to make the city greener than it already is.
+The accolade celebrates the urban wildlife and abundance of green spaces that exist, while continuing to improve the city's green credentials.

-In the future, other cities who make similar promises to become greener, healthier, and wilder could become National Park Cities too.
+In the future, other cities that make similar promises to become greener, healthier and wilder could become a National Park City too.

 Celebrate London's outdoor spaces